-Note: The figures above are after allowance for tax and investment management expenses.
+Note: All of the figures above are after allowance for tax and investment management expenses.
 Past returns are no guarantee of future returns.

 The Conservative Growth and Cash strategies were introduced in December 2003.
-Consequently, there are no declared returns for the full year ended 30 June 2004 or earlier, or for the 5 or 10 year periods.
+Consequently, there are no declared returns for the 10 year period.

-Over the past 18 months to 2 years, the asset allocation of the Pooled Fund has been altered to make it more defensive and to improve its cash yield.
-This has been achieved by increasing the diversification of the assets and focussing on unlisted alternative assets such as infrastructure.
-These changes have enabled the Pooled Fund to perform better than most of its peers during the recent market upheavals.
+Over the past two years, the asset allocation of the Pooled Fund has been altered to improve its defensive characteristics.
+This has been achieved by increasing the diversification of the assets, including a focus on unlisted assets such as infrastructure as well as a prudent balance between listed equity and sovereign fixed interest.
+This structure has enabled the Pooled Fund to perform better than most of its peers during the recent periods of extreme market volatility.

-(c) Investment Objectives
+(b) Investment Objectives